peterdsharpe/physicsnemo-cfd/README.md

 PhysicsNeMo-CFD is a Python package that depends on the [NVIDIA PhysicsNeMo framework](https://github.com/NVIDIA/physicsnemo).

+PhysicsNeMo-CFD depends on PhysicsNeMo.
+PhysicsNeMo is a dependency of PhysicsNeMo-CFD and the below pip installation command will install PhysicsNeMo automatically if not present.

 For maximum cross-platform compatibility, we recommend using the PhysicsNeMo Docker container.
 Steps to use [PhysicsNeMo container](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/physicsnemo/containers/physicsnemo) can be found [in the Getting Started](https://docs.nvidia.com/deeplearning/physicsnemo/getting-started/index.html#physicsnemo-with-docker-image-recommended).